JohnnyWestlake/OpenTidl/README.md

-# OpenTidl
+# OpenTidl for .NET Standard 1.4 & 2.0
 **Free and open source API for TIDAL music streaming service**

-This API is wirtten in C# 5.0 (.NET 4.5) and has no external dependencies.
+This API is written in C# 7.1, with targetting profiles for both .NET Standard 1.4 and 2.0.

+*Forked from the original [.NET 4.5 code](https://github.com/jackfagner/OpenTidl) by Jack Fagner*

 Most (relevant) functions used by TIDAL's web player or Android app are implemented, including:
 * Searching (albums, artists, tracks, videos)